 In addition to his business activities, Mr. Walker is actively involved in the North Florida community, serving as a board member of various charitable organizations such as The Child Guidance Center and The Florida Ballet where he serves as the Vice President.
 He was awarded the Chairman’s Award from the Literacy New York Buffalo-Niagara, Inc. in 2013.
 Mr. Walker is a member of the New York, Florida, Jacksonville, and Saint John’s County Bar Associations, as well an active member of the Northeast Florida Association of Realtors.
 Mr. Walker received a Bachelor of Arts (summa cum laude) from The Washington & Jefferson College, and a Doctor of Jurisprudence (JD, cum laude) from The Dickinson School of Law at Pennsylvania State University.

-Shane Cormier is the Chief Financial Officer for Jacksonville based AutoQuotes, Inc., the industry leading software for the Foodservice Equipment and Supplies.
+Shane Cormier is the Chief Financial Officer for Jacksonville based AutoQuotes, Inc., the industry leading software company for the Foodservice Equipment and Supplies industry.
 Mr. Cormier has extensive experience with non-profit entities, most recently having served as a Contract Executive for Step Up for Students, the largest non-profit provider of Education Assistance programs to children K-12.

 Mr. Cormier has over 20 years’ experience in leadership roles involving planning and directing companies and business segments as Controller, COO, and CFO with revenues ranging from $500k to $3.9 billion.
 He has served as COO for Team JAS, VP of Finance & Controller for Compass Consulting Group, and CFO for All Weather Contractors.
 He specializes in profitability improvement and organizational, accounting, and finance leadership across a diverse platform of industries.

 Mr. Cormier is a current member of the Florida Institute of CPA’s and the American Institute of Certified Public Accountants (AICPA), and previously served as the Treasurer for the Aeronautical Repair Station Association (ARSA) and the Aviation Alliance Insurance Risk Retention Group (AAIRRG).
 There he served as one of the 17 founding members and helped establish the first Captive Insurance company for Aviation Repair Stations in the United States.
-Mr. Cormier received a Bachelor of Science in Finance from McNeese State University, a Certified Public Accountant accreditation from the University of North Florida, and a Master of Accountancy (President’s list) from The Grand Canyon University located in Phoenix, Arizona.
+Mr. Cormier received a Bachelor of Science in Finance from McNeese State University, a master of Accountancy (President’s List) from Grand Canyon University and is a Certified Public Accountant Licensed in the state of Florida.

 Nicholas Napolitano is Treasurer and a Director for the Foundation and serves as a Senior Veterans Service Officer and the Director of Veterans Services delivered from our headquarters located at the Southwest Florida Military Museum in Cape Coral, Florida.
 As Sr. VSO, Mr. Napolitano acts as works with numerous Veteran Service Organizations throughout the United States, is responsible for the Foundation’s VSO Training and Certification program and its Records Recovery Program.